WE WILL OFFER A LOT OF COACHING TRAINING AND DEVELOPMENT OPPORTUNITIES.

 WHO

-Coach Pitch players are league ages 6-8 (based on age on August 31, 2024).
-If your child is league age 5 and can hit a pitched ball and catch a thrown ball, Coach Pitch may be a better fit but the child MUST attend an assessment with at least one Board member to verify the 5 year old is ready for Coach Pitch.
-We ask that you register the 5 year old for Tee Ball to secure a spot and then the assessment can take place after and a transfer to Coach Pitch can occur if deemed appropriate.
+Coach Pitch players are league ages 6-7 (based on age on August 31, 2026).
+If your child is league age 5 and can hit a pitched ball and catch a thrown ball, Coach Pitch may be a better fit, but the parents MUST discuss it with the General Manager to verify the 5-year-old is ready for Coach Pitch.

 WHEN

-Practices will start in early March and games will start in mid April.
-Expect two practices lasting 90 minutes each from March until games start in mid April.
+Practices will start in early March and games will start in mid-April.
+Expect two practices a week, lasting 90 minutes each, from March until games start in mid-April.
 Once games start, expect 1-2 games a week and maybe 1 practice a week, all 90 minutes.
 The goal is 2 (some weeks maybe 3) activities a week.
 Games will finish end of June.
-Expect 14 regular season games and then an end of season league tournament.
+Expect 14 regular season games.
+There will be NO end of season tournament for Coach Pitch.

 WHERE